Kedreamix/Linly-Talker/README.md

 - **Added Linly-Talker API documentation, providing detailed interface descriptions to help users access Linly-Talker’s features via the API.**

+**2024.12 Update** 📆

+- **Implemented a simple fix for the Edge-TTS bug, resolved several issues with MuseTalk, and plan to integrate fishTTS for more stable TTS performance, along with incorporating advanced digital human technologies.**

 ---

 <details>